SamuelTD428/project-captcha/README.md

-Here’s a revised version of your README for **Project CAPTCHA**.
-It adds clarity, completeness, and professionalism, addressing setup, usage, contribution, and licensing.
-You can copy-paste and further tweak as needed!

----

 # 🧩 Project CAPTCHA

 **Project CAPTCHA** is a lightweight, customizable web-based CAPTCHA system designed to verify human interaction and keep bots at bay—without relying on third-party services.
 Perfect for static sites or projects hosted on GitHub Pages.